Constance Markievicz: Family life

 Constance's husband, Casimir Markievicz, was known in Paris as Count Markievicz, a title that was the norm for large landowners in Poland at this time.
 When the Gore-Booth family enquired as to the validity of the title, they were informed through Pyotr Rachkovsky of the Russian Secret Police that he had taken the title "without right" and that there had never been a "Count Markievicz" in Poland.
 However, the Department of Genealogy in Saint Petersburg said that he was entitled to claim to be a member of the nobility.
 Markievicz was married, though separated, at the time they met; his wife died in 1899 and he and Gore-Booth married in London on 29 September 1900.
 She gave birth to their daughter, Maeve, at Lissadell in November 1901.
 The child was mainly raised by her Gore-Booth grandparents.
 Stanislas, Casimir's son from his first marriage, accompanied the couple to Ireland after their honeymoon visit to his homeland.

-In 1913 Markievicz's husband moved back to Ukraine and never returned to live in Ireland.
+In 1913, Markievicz's husband moved back to Poland and never returned to live in Ireland.
 However, they did correspond and he was by her side when she died.

 Death

 Markievicz died at the age of 59 on 15 July 1927, of complications after two appendicitis operations, a dangerous surgery in the days before antibiotics.
 She had given away the last of her wealth.
 She died in a public ward "among the poor where she wanted to be".
 One of the doctors attending her was her revolutionary colleague Kathleen Lynn.
 Also at her bedside were Casimir and Stanislas Markievicz, Éamon de Valera and Hanna Sheehy Skeffington.
 Prior to her death, Esther Roper maintained a vigil at Constance's bed with Marie Perolz, Helena Molony, Kathleen Lynn and other friends.
 Refused a state funeral by the Free State government, she was laid out in the Rotunda, where she had spoken at so many political meetings.
-Thousands of the Dubliners lined O'Connell Street and Parnell Square to pass by her body and pay their respects to 'Madame'.
+Thousands of Dubliners lined O'Connell Street and Parnell Square to pass by her body and pay their respects to 'Madame'.
 It took four hours for the beginning of the funeral, starting from the Rotunda, to reach the gates of Glasnevin Cemetery. Éamon de Valera gave the funeral oration, while Free State soldiers stood on guard to prevent the rifle salute that Michael Collins had called "the only speech which it is proper to make above the grave of a dead Fenian".

 Her former Citizen Army colleague the playwright Seán O'Casey said of her: "One thing she had in abundance—physical courage; with that she was clothed as with a garment."